jruels/microservices-k8s/labs/LAB04-Helm-Chart-Build.md

 ## Examine Chart Structure

+You can explore the chart structure using VS Code's file explorer by navigating to the `nginx-chart` folder, or use the terminal commands below:

 ### Chart.yaml
-Look at the chart metadata:
+Look at the chart metadata using VS Code (double-click the file in explorer) or terminal:

 ```bash
 cat nginx-chart/Chart.yaml
 ```

 ### Values.yaml
-Examine the default values:
+Examine the default values using VS Code (double-click the file in explorer) or terminal:

 ```bash
 cat nginx-chart/values.yaml
 ```

 ### Templates Directory
-View the template files:
+View the template files in VS Code file explorer or using terminal:

 ```bash
 ls -la nginx-chart/templates/